CCI-MOC/m2/scripts/README.md

-The install scripts are to be executed in the following order:
+The install scripts are to be executed inside the install directory.

-./install_ceph.sh
+cd scripts/install/
-./install_bmi.sh
+./install.sh